-- Implementation of the Economic Development Strategy, - Facilitation of a local affordable housing planning and policy framework, and - Promotion of the Ballina Marina (Trawler Harbour) Master Plan.
+- Implementation of the Economic Development Strategy, - Facilitation of a local affordable housing planning and policy framework, and - Promotion of the Ballina Marina (Trawler Harbour) Master Plan. - Amendment of LEP to permit Farm Gate Retail Activity on Rural Land

-Stimulate economic activity, and provide improved access to local services and facilities, by reviewing planning controls around major shire infrastructure such as Ballina Hospital, Ballina Byron Gateway Airport, and education facilities.
+Stimulate economic activity, and provide improved access to local services and facilities, by reviewing planning controls around major Shire infrastructure such as Ballina Hospital, Ballina Byron Gateway Airport, and education facilities.

-As our shire grows there will be a need for more local jobs.
+As our Shire grows there will be a need for more local jobs.
 In the period 2002 to 2018 almost 4,000 new jobs were created.
-Hill PDA estimates that in the period 2016 to 2041 almost 5,000 new jobs will be created11.
+Hill PDA estimates that in the period 2016 to 2041 almost 5,000 new jobs will be created15.
 The majority of these jobs (1,855) are predicted to be associated with schools, hospitals and other special purpose uses.

-To facilitate the predicted increase in jobs associated with the shire's education and health facilities, as well as the Ballina Byron Airport and the associated Southern Cross Industrial Estate, it is proposed to review the planning controls that apply to these facilities and nearby areas.
+To facilitate the predicted increase in jobs associated with the Shire's education and health facilities, as well as the Ballina Byron Airport and the associated Southern Cross Industrial Estate, it is proposed to review the planning controls that apply to these facilities and nearby areas.